moll/js-standard-http-error/README.md

 HttpError.NOT_FOUND // => 404
 ```

-When running on Node.js, the names are generated during run-time from
+When running on Node.js, cached status codes and their names get merged with new
-`Http.STATUS_CODES`, so they'll always be up to date.
-Here's the list for
-reference as of Node v0.12:
+codes from `Http.STATUS_CODES`.
+Existing status codes will not be changed
+without bumping StandardHttpError.js's major version number.
+That is, after
+upgrading to Node v4, StandardHttpError.js v1 still gave you Node v0.12's
+constants.

 Code  | Name
 ------|-----